2do2go/code-style/js.md

 It also can be easily implemented using `Object.create` JavaScript function (in case when your JavaScript environment doesn't provides function for inheritance).

-But don't use link to parent contructor which some function for inheritance provide, e.g. node.js `util.inherits` provides link to parent constructor as `super_` property.
+But don't use link to parent constructor which some function for inheritance provide, e.g. node.js `util.inherits` provides link to parent constructor as `super_` property.
 Using such link within constructor at several inheritance levels leads to infinite recursion.
 Don't do it.
 Just call parent constructor or method using